Skip to content

 NOTE

-On Deno, you need to have the --allow-write flag and the --unstable-fs flag to use the file sink.
+On Deno, you need to have the --allow-write flag and the --unstable-fs flag to use file sinks.

 Rotating file sink